David-Durst/embeddedHaskellAetherling/README.md

 # Aetherling Embedded In Haskell

+This is the main repository for Aetherling.

+The [supplementary materials for the paper](aetherling-supplementary.pdf) can be found here.

 Please see [the theory section](theory/README.md) for an overview of this repo.

 Please see [the python repo](https://github.com/David-Durst/aetherling) for the Magma